ijwilson/SYNOD/docs/example.md

-# Example *NPHP1* deletions in 1000 genomes
+# Example Chromosome 11 for NA20752 from 1000G

-To perform this example we need
+To perform this example we need to create

-* bam files
+* BAM files
-* a set of genes to check.
-See the [scripts/get_regions.r](../scripts/get_regions.r) file.
+* A set of genes to check.
+See the [scripts/get_regions.r](../scripts/get_regions.r) file to get `wide_autosomal.bad`.
-* [https://lomereiter.github.io/sambamba/](sambamba) and [samtools](https://samtools.github.io/bcftools/howtos/roh-calling.html) installed on a local system.
+* [sambamba](https://lomereiter.github.io/sambamba/) and [samtools](https://samtools.github.io/bcftools/howtos/roh-calling.html) installed on a local system.

 The instructions depend on using a linux system, or a windows linux subsystem [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).